surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * Tuning Library can now deal with fractions up to 2^64 for numerator and denominator in SCL/KBM files

 * Infrastructure and Code Changes
-  * We're making a
-  stantial effort to make critical parts of Surge XT more like libraries that other projects can use
+  * We're making a substantial effort to move critical parts of Surge XT into libraries that other projects can use
     * `sst-plugininfra` provides XML, filesystem, user preferences and keyboard shortcut management, CPU information and more
     * `sst-cpputils` provides a collection of C++17 extensions we use a lot
     * `sst-filters` provides all Surge XT filters in a header-only set of templates - used as a submodule now